How to Install Matomo with Nginx on Ubuntu

 Installing PHP for Matomo

-PHP is essential for the LEMP stack, bridging Nginx and MariaDB.
-It processes the dynamic content for Matomo.
+PHP is essential for the LEMP stack because it bridges Nginx and MariaDB.
+Additionally, it processes the dynamic content for Matomo.
 For specific PHP versions tailored to different needs, refer to our guide on installing PHP on Ubuntu.

-To install PHP along with PHP-FPM and the modules required by Matomo, execute this command:
+Now install PHP along with PHP-FPM and the modules required by Matomo.
+The package list below includes all extensions from Matomo’s official requirements:

 sudo apt install php php-fpm php-mbstring php-bcmath php-xml php-mysql php-common php-gd php-cli php-curl php-zip php-imagick php-ldap php-intl